Berkeley County, West Virginia: The 19th century

+Berkeley County was also the home of Maria Isabella "Belle" Boyd, a famous spy for the Confederacy.

 Joining West Virginia

 During the American Civil War (1861–1865), Berkeley and Jefferson counties, both lying on the Potomac River east of the mountains, with the consent of the Reorganized Government of Virginia, voted in favor of annexation to West Virginia in 1863.
 The occupying Federal troops in the area ensured the desired outcome.
 Many voters absent in the Confederate Army when the vote was taken refused to acknowledge the transfer upon their return.
 The Virginia General Assembly repealed the Act of Secession and in 1866 brought suit against West Virginia, asking the court to declare the counties a part of Virginia.
 Meanwhile, Congress, on March 10, 1866, passed a joint resolution recognizing the transfer.
 In 1871, the U.S. Supreme Court decided Virginia v.
 West Virginia, upholding the secession of West Virginia, including Berkeley and Jefferson counties, from Virginia.

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Berkeley County was divided into seven districts: Arden, Falling Waters, Gerrardstown, Hedgesville, Martinsburg, Mill Creek, and Opequon.
 The town of Martinsburg was originally co-extensive with Martinsburg District, but later spread into adjoining districts.
 Between 1990 and 2000, Berkeley County was redivided into six magisterial districts: Adam Stephens, Norborne, Potomac, Shenandoah, Tuscarora, and Valley.